marzzy/react-news-view-page/README.md

 ```
 thats it, fill free to change and modify

+# Map

+in the root you can find :
+1. The output file are in dist folder and it will create after build the project
+2. The src code is in src folder that you can acces it in root directory,src folder include :
+  2.1. css folder: thats contain styles sass file of project
+  2.2. sample folder: its contain json that we use it for content of page(using axios)
+  2.3. webroot folder: its contain static files that we use in project,like header image
+  2.4. index.html: main html that's news article page
+  2.5. index.js: main js file that's routed in package.json file
+  2.6. main.scss: main sass file thats contain everyone item in css folder
+  2.7. js folder: it contains all the react component devided as container (usually class components) and presentational (usually func commponents)
+3. The test folder is in root,before add func or class to js,you should write the test func on it - we are working in TDD way ;) - the test folder contain :
+  3.1. so many *.spec.js file: they are used for testing , and if you want to write test,you can add one to them
+  3.2. dom.js file: we want to simulate browser functionality with test and we are happen it,using this file (using jsdom)
+  3.3. helper.js: there is many repeatativ import in test files,to decreace import them lots of time,we are define them in this file in global,sowe can use them without need importing each time
+4. there is so many other files in root you can see,like .babelrc or .eslintrc and etc. : they are using customize packages thats we are using in the projects

 # Run page and test

 in the intended directory type code bellow to run program in developer mode :